aldreth/lammas-records/recordings/choral/godspeed.md

 coverImage: "../../src/images/recordings/godspeed.jpg"
 performer: St Edmundsbury Cathedral Choir
 directors:
-  - "Director: James Thomas"
+- 'Director: James Thomas'
-  - "Organ: Michael Bawtree"
+- 'Organ: Michael Bawtree'
-contentHtml:
-  "<h1>Godspeed</h1>\n<p>This CD was recorded in response to many requests from visitors for something 'local' by which to remember St Edmundsbury Cathedral.
+contentHtml: "<h1>Godspeed</h1>\n<p>This CD was recorded in response to many requests from visitors for something 'local' by which to remember St Edmundsbury Cathedral.
   It therefore contains not only many universally popular pieces of choral music, but also two items peculiar to the Cathedral Choir.
 Both were commissioned by the